 While the one-bedroom, three-bathroom cabin is pretty dang cool, the opportunity to tour the Pillar Rock Cannery is arguably just as cool if not cooler.
 You’ll also be able to watch commercial ship traffic pass by as it heads to destinations around the world.
 And if you’re super lucky you might see some wildlife too.

-The Coho Cabin is a great place to come to take in the views, relax and enjoy everything that the Columbia River has to offer.
-You can go swimming, fishing, hiking, beachcombing and more.
+The Coho Cabin at Pillar Rock is a great place to come to take in the views, relax and enjoy everything that the Columbia River has to offer.
+You can go swimming, fishing, hiking, beachcombing, and more.
 Seriously, folks, this spot has it all for you.
 And before we forget to mention, you’re also welcome to explore the 42-acre property that the cabin sits on.

 Is this the coolest Airbnb we’ve found?
 Probably but we’ll let you guys make that decision.
-If you want to check it out for yourself, a night will cost you $213.
-You can see more by clicking here.
-Enjoy folks!
+If you want to check it out for yourself, a night will cost you $189.
+You can see more of Pillar Rock by visiting Airbnb.